yahya6-dev/ScrapersCode/README.md

 # ScrapersCode
-Bunch of webcrawers in python using requests,selenium,scrapy,bs5
+Bunch of webcrawlers code in python using requests,selenium,scrapy and bs5